Trying to write Korean names in English seems simple—until you look closer

 Haylie

 But you choose one spelling, and you stick with it.
-You don’t write “Hailee” on your driver’s license and “Hayley” on your phone contract.
+You don’t write “Hailee” on your driver’s license and “Hayley” on your passport.
 And that’s what I told my students to do—choose one spelling/format and stick with it.
 But my research for this post has taught me that this may not be so easy.

 To use a hyphen or not use a hyphen—that is the question

 Here’s another example.
 There is a handball player named Jung Ji In (Olympic List), Jung Ji-in (Wikipedia).
-Writing her name as Jung Jiin looks very awkward—it’s very rare to see two ‘i’s back-to-back in English.
+Writing her name as Jung Jiin looks very awkward—it’s very rare to see two i’s back-to-back in English.
 This spelling would most likely not result in the desired pronunciation either.
 Again, a hyphen is helpful here.
 Jung Ji-in is much easier to read and better approximates the proper pronunciation.

-Muddying the waters yet further—several famous Koreans don’t appear to follow the rules for writing their names in English.
-As with the Olympic athletes, it is impossible to determine if this was their choice or not.
-The press or fans could’ve adopted a spelling that has become accepted through frequent use.
-Many times, like with Olympic athletes, there are multiple spellings of their name.
+Let’s muddy the waters even further.
+Several famous Koreans don’t seem to follow the rules for writing their names in English.
+As with the Olympic athletes, it is impossible to determine whether this was their choice.
+The press or fans could’ve adopted a spelling that’s become used through frequent use.
+Many times, like with Olympic athletes, there are multiple spellings of their names.
 This list is by no means exhaustive, but it serves to make my point.
-Here’s a short list of celebrities whose given names are not written as one word or do not follow capitalization rules.

 Jeong An Da—female bodybuilder

-Min Jin Lee—Novelist
+Min Jin Lee—novelist

-Park Chan Ho—Baseball player
+Park Chan Ho—baseball player

-Jae Suh Park—American Actress
+Jae Suh Park—American actress

-Nam Hee Seok—Comedian
+Nam Hee Seok—comedian

-Jung Dae Hyun—Singer (Chen)
+Jung Dae Hyun—singer (Chen)

-Nam June Paik—Artist
+Nam June Paik—artist

-Kim Woo Bin—Actor
+Kim Woo Bin—actor

-Park Chung Hee—Former President
+Park Chung Hee—former president

-Moon Sun Myung—Former religious leader
+Moon Sun Myung—former religious leader

 2nd Syllable Capitalized with –